LinqLover/sonyx/docs/study/study-design.md

 - theoretical background
 - demo with theoretical example (`SonyxSimpleDemo`)
-- provide something like an infographic for reference
+- provide an infographic for reference
 - training:
   - let the participant try out the prototype in an unmonitored training exercise (`SonyxTaskDemoMorph`)
   - make sure they end with the correct solution